|

 engines lost power immediately following power increase during a stall recovery.

-The F-27 was engaged in a series of stall tests.
+The F27 was engaged in a series of stall tests.

 Probable